 All these things influence how effective you may find solar pool heaters.
 For example, if you live in an area that is typically cold and snowy, then you will find that solar is not as effective as electric heating.

 For a more in-depth explanation of this topic, check out my article on solar pool heater effectiveness.

 How to Maximize Your Solar Efficiency

 There are numerous ways that you can maximize your solar efficiency to get the most out of your solar pool heating system.

 - Start by keeping the solar panels clean.
-Dust, debris and dirt can easily block sunlight entering the absorber plate, reducing the efficiency of the solar heater.
-Water and a light cloth is all that is needed to clean them.
+Dust, debris, and dirt can easily block sunlight from entering the absorber plate, reducing the efficiency of the solar heater.
+Water and a light cloth are all that are needed to clean them.

 - Install a solar pool blanket.
-The solar pool blanket floats on the pool’s surface, absorbs sunlight and heats the pool water.
-Using one of these in conjunction with a solar pool heater will really maximize the efficiency of your heating system.
+The solar pool blanket floats on the pool’s surface, absorbs sunlight, and heats the pool water.
+Using one of these in conjunction with a solar pool heater will maximize your heating system’s efficiency.